stuartsierra/lazytest/README.md

 Type CTRL+C to stop.

-MAY FAIL WITH AOT-COMPILED CLASSES; omit the "classes" directory from the command line if this happens.
+MAY FAIL WITH AOT-COMPILED CLASSES.
+You can fix this by not running `lein compile` or by omitting the "classes" directory from the java command line:

+    java -cp "src:test:lib/*" lazytest.watch src test